tmlr-group/PPDG-MI/README.md

 We conducted all experiments on an Ubuntu 20.04.4 LTS system, equipped with NVIDIA GeForce RTX 3090 GPUs.
 The software environment included Python 3.7.12, PyTorch 1.13.1, and CUDA 11.6.

 ### Prepare Datasets
 In this repository, we support [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and [FFHQ](https://drive.google.com/drive/folders/1tg-Ur7d4vk1T8Bn0pPpUSQPxlPGBlGfv) as datasets to train the target models.
 Please follow the instructions on the websites to download the datasets.
-Place all datasets in the folder ```data``` and make sure that the following structure is kept:
+Place all datasets in the folder ```datasets``` and make sure that the following structure is kept:

     .
-    ├── datasets
+    └── datasets
-    │   ├── celeba
+        ├── celeba
-    │   │   ├── img_align_celeba
+        │   ├── img_align_celeba
-    │   │   └── meta
-    │   │       ├── celeba_target_300ids_label.npy
-    │   │       ├── celeba_target_300ids.npy
-    │   │       ├── fea_target_300ids.npy
-    │   │       ├── ganset.txt
-    │   │       ├── testset.txt
-    │   │       └── trainset.txt
-    │   │
-    │   │
-    │   ├── ffhq
-    │       ├── thumbnails128x128
         │   └── meta
+        │       ├── celeba_target_300ids_label.npy
+        │       ├── celeba_target_300ids.npy
+        │       ├── fea_target_300ids.npy
+        │       ├── ganset.txt
+        │       ├── testset.txt
+        │       └── trainset.txt
+        │
+        │
+        └── ffhq
+            ├── thumbnails128x128
+            └── meta
-    │           └── ganset_ffhq.txt
+                └── ganset_ffhq.txt

 ### Prepare Checkpoints for Target and Evaluation Models